Do you want to be part of a team that transform the lives of young people?

 Teaching is an art form.
 It requires an unrelenting dedication to refining your craft.
 This is at the core of everything we do at Goresbrook.
 For this reason, it is a very special place to work.
 All of us are passionate about growing (getting better at what we do through careful reflection and deep thought).
 All of us are committed to working as a team (we know that far more can be achieved through working together).
 We each have an unrelenting belief that the stubborn link between poverty and academic achievement can be overcome through the creation of an exceptional school.

 The Goresbrook English department prides itself on not just building pupils’ English skills but developing cultural capital and encouraging pupils to develop their understanding of literature as a way of interpreting the world.
-We understand that challenge is a powerful factor in success and therefore we cover challenging literature from Year 7, studying Shakespeare, Tennyson, Homer and Pullman in the first year.
+In order to make this a reality, our students cover challenging literature early on, studying Shakespeare, Tennyson, Homer and Pullman in their first year.
 Our curriculum is built on the concept of critical knowledge and the interleaving of ideas.
 This means our pupils come to your lesson already secure in the key information from past lessons, ready to build their understanding.
-We also broach the big ideas with each year group exploring a different critical approach to literature.
-If you like the idea of challenging year 8s with post-colonial ideas, if exploring feminist themes with Year 9 sounds better than endless feature spotting, we would love to hear from you.
+If challenging Key Stage 3 students with post-colonial concepts, feminist themes, and a broad literary repertoire excites you, we would love to hear from you.

 What we offer: